 The following is intended as a brief description of our long-term incentive plan (the "LTIP").
 On June 1, 2019, the Board approved the adoption of the LTIP.
-The LTIP is being put forward for approval by our shareholders at our special meeting of shareholders scheduled to be held on June 20, 2019.
+The LTIP was approved by our shareholders at our special meeting of shareholders held on June 20, 2019.